 We aim to prepare you for the new and exciting world of design.
 Designers are strategists, leaders, analysts and makers who envision and create the future of service, experience, systems and products.
-Pursue a Bachelor of Design at the world's leading university for sustainable impact\ and learn how to use the transformative power of design.
+Pursue a Bachelor of Design at one of the world's leading universities for sustainable impact and learn how to use the transformative power of design.